safeledger logo

 Several authorities play a role in the POA process in Dubai, ensuring the document is legally valid and enforceable.
 Here’s a breakdown of the main authorities:

-4. Ministry of Economy and Tourism (MOET): The Ministry of Economy and Tourism (MOET) can be involved when the POA relates to changes in a company’s legal representative or agent.
-This process can be initiated through their online portal, ensuring smooth business transitions.
+4. Ministry of Economy and Tourism (MOET): Handles POAs related to changes in a company’s legal representative or agent, often via their online portal.

 Free Zones and Their Notary Systems